wimpysworld/obs-studio-portable/README.md

 # Wayland

 Browser docks and streaming service integrations are currently disabled on Wayland due to Chromium Embedded Framework (CEF) issues.
 If you need browser docks or stream service integrations, click on the cog icon when logging into Ubuntu and select "ubuntu on xorg".

-Alternatively you can coerce OBS Studio to run via Xwayland without changing the desktop session:
+Alternatively, you can coerce OBS Studio to run via Xwayland without changing the desktop session:

 ```bash
 env QT_QPA_PLATFORM=xcb ./obs-portable